RubixML/ML/README.md

 ```

 ### Z Scale Standardizer
-A way of centering and scaling an input vector such that the values range from 0 to 1 with a unit variance.
+A way of centering and scaling an input vector by computing the Z Score for each continuous feature.

 ##### Continuous